Puppet state

 A puppet state, puppet régime, puppet government or dummy government is a state that is de jure independent but de facto completely dependent upon an outside power and subject to its orders.
 Puppet states have nominal sovereignty, except that a foreign power effectively exercises control through economic or military support.
 By leaving a local government in existence the outside power evades all responsibility, while at the same time successfully paralysing the local government they tolerate.

-Puppet states differ from allies, who choose their actions of their own initiative or in accordance with treaties they have voluntarily entered.
-Puppet states are forced into legally endorsing actions already taken by a foreign power.

 Characteristics

 Puppet states are "endowed with the outward symbols of authority", such as a name, flag, anthem, constitution, law codes, motto, and government, but in reality, are appendages of another state which creates, sponsors or otherwise controls the puppet government.
 International law does not recognise occupied puppet states as legitimate.

 Puppet states can cease to be puppets through: